galacticcouncil/Basilisk-XCM/README.md

 <br>
 <p>For each asset we want to XCM transfer we need certain specifications that characterise it.</p>
-<p> The type of specifications varies dependent in which parachain this asset is the parachain native token.</p>
+<p> The type of specifications varies dependent on which parachain this asset is the parachain native token.</p>
-<p> Some example of type of specification are the GeneralKey of the asset, the Pallet Id of the asset or the asset u128 id of the asset.
-This is entirely dependant on how the parachain has setupits own version of xcm pallet</p>
+<p> Some examples of type of specification are the GeneralKey of the asset, the Pallet Id of the asset or the asset u128 id of the asset.
+This is entirely dependant on how the parachain has setup its own version of xcm pallet</p>
-<p>For Rococo and the chise parachains we will focus on the GeneralKey of the asset</p>
+<p>For Rococo and the these parachains we will focus on the GeneralKey of the asset</p>

 <p>General Keys of assets and asset's native parachain</p>